scalableminds/webknossos/docs/animations.md

 Either periodically check the [background jobs page](./jobs.md) or wait for a an email confirmation to download the animation video file.
 Creating an animation may take a while, depending on the selected bounding box size and the number of included 3D meshes.

+WEBKNOSSOS Team plans and above have access to high definition (HD) resolution videos and more options.